-In Time Zone, select the time zone of the Remote Link workstation.

-In Logging Threshold, select one of the following issue types to record in the Remote Link error log file:

-• Note: All messages with a severity equal to or greater than the threshold setting are logged.
-For example, selecting Warning will log Warning, Exception, and Critical events.

-- Debug: Detailed information that does not indicate an error, including communication strings.
-Debug logging is verbose and significantly increases the size of the log file. - Information: General information detail about program operations. - Warning: Default value.
+- 1. In Time Zone, select the time zone of the System Link workstation. - 2.
+In Logging Threshold, select one of the following issue types to record in the System Link error log file: Note: All messages with a severity equal to or greater than the threshold setting will be logged.
+For example, selecting Warning will log Warning, Exception, and Critical events. - Debug: Detailed information that does not indicate an error, including communication strings.
+Debug logging is verbose and significantly increases the size of the log file. - o Information: General information detail about program operations. - o Warning: Default value.
 An error condition such as minor communication problems, timeouts, etc. that can be handled without operator intervention.
-A warning message may or may not be displayed to the operator. - Exception: Requires operator action to recover or restore normal operation such as an invalid COM Port selection for the receiver. - Critical: Causes Remote Link to stop responding.
-For example, access violations or database corruption.

-Select any of the following checkboxes as needed:

-- Enable Debug Logging: Allow all communication between the panel, receiver, and Remote Link to be saved in the debug table for diagnostic purposes.
+A warning message may or may not be displayed to the operator. - Exception: Requires operator action to recover or restore normal operation such as an invalid COM Port selection for the receiver. - o Critical: Causes System Link to stop responding.
+For example, access violations or database corruption. - 3.
+Select any of the following checkboxes as needed: - Enable Debug Logging: Allow all communication between the panel, receiver, and System Link to be saved in the debug table for diagnostic purposes.
 When this feature is disabled, communication is not visible on the diagnostics screen. - Enable Alarm/Event Monitoring: Display panel alarms and system event messages in the Alarm List.
-Disable this feature when Remote Link is used for programming purposes with a shared database without displaying panel messages.
+Disable this feature when System Link is used for programming purposes with a shared database without displaying panel messages.
 If using the Alarm/Event add-on module, enable this option. - Exit App After: Enable and edit the number of minutes of inactivity by the logged in user before the application displays a warning to close the application.
-Once the Warning dialog box displays, the user will have one minute to choose Yes to extend their Remote Link session. - Update Time Default: Enables the Time Update checkbox in Panel > Send to be automatically selected.
+Once the Warning dialog box displays, the user will have one minute to choose Yes to extend their System Link session. - Update Time Default: Enables the Time Update checkbox in Panel > Send to be automatically selected.
 This allows a time update to be sent to the panel anytime programming is sent.